Royal Palace of Fez

-The Royal Palace or Dar al-Makhzen (دار المخزن; ⵜⴰⴷⴰⵔⵜ ⵏ ⵎⴿⵣⵏ) is the palace of the King of Morocco in the city of Fez, Morocco.
-Its original foundation dates back to the foundation of Fes el-Jdid ("New Fez"), the royal citadel of the Marinid dynasty, in 1276 CE.
-Most of the palace today dates from the 'Alawi era (17th-20th centuries).
+The Royal Palace or Dar al-Makhzen (دار المخزن) is the palace of the King of Morocco in the city of Fez, Morocco.
+Its original foundation dates back to the foundation of Fes el-Jdid ("New Fez"), the royal citadel of the Marinid dynasty, in 1276.
+Most of the palace today dates from the 'Alawi era (17th–20th centuries).
 The vast grounds are home to multiple private structures, patios, and gardens, but historically also included administrative offices and government tribunals.
 Today, the most publicly visible parts of the palace are its main entrances at the Old Mechouar (to the northeast) and the highly ornate 20th-century gates at Place des Alaouites, near the Mellah (to the southwest).